Skip to content

 And then we'll install the LlamaIndex library and some other dependencies that will come in handy:

-pip install llama-index python-dotenv
+pip install llama-index-core llama-index-llms-openai python-dotenv

 If any of this gives you trouble, check out our more detailed installation guide.